 There are no lounge privileges with a Delta Premium Select ticket.

-What is the difference between Delta Premium and Delta Premium Select?
+What is Delta Premium Select vs Delta Premium?

 Delta Premium Select offers a more spacious inflight experience with slightly wider seats and an adjustable foot and leg rest.